While many of us use running to get away from it all, the benefits of running with others is wide ranging.

 There are loads of different groups to get involved with all offering slightly different approaches to group training.
 Here's just a few;

 Run England Run Groups.

 Let's Get Running will set up and run an running group for your company.
-We start and finish at the office so it fits nicely into the day.
+We start and finish at the office, and sessions can take place at lunchtime or straight after work so it fits nicely into your working day.

-If you are able to get a run club started at your work we will offer 10% off all personal coaching plans for you, and 25% off a Running analysis session for anyone connected to you or the business.
+Do you know of 5-15 fellow runners in your workplace?
+Let's see if we can get one started.
+If we do we will offer 10% off all personal coaching plans for you, and 25% off a Running analysis session for anyone connected to you or the business.

 GoodgymA running group with a difference.
 They run, but they use the run to help others-running to help groups and individuals in their communities who need help with physical tasks.
 They organise weekly runs in areas across the country helping food banks sort food, community gardens with heavy lifting and older people with help around the house.
 Find out more here.